fullon-labs/flon.whitepaper/fullon.whitepaper.md

 ### 2. Dual-chain innovation

-Instead of providing a single chain to handle consenus, execution, settlement and data availability etc core tasks, `FullOn` protocol chooses to segregate the duties by providing two chains: Transaction Execution Chain for consensus, execution and settlement and Data Availability Chain for data availability.
-On through this design can scalability and decentralization be achieved meanwhile not sacrificing security at all!
+Instead of providing a single chain to handle consenus, execution, settlement and data availability etc. core protocol tasks, `FullOn` protocol chooses to segregate the duties by providing two chains, i.e.: `Transaction Execution Chain` for consensus, execution and settlement and `Data Availability Chain` for maximizing data availability.
+Only through this design can scalability and decentralization be achieved meanwhile not sacrificing security at all!

 # 04. Design Principles